 The GLO works to secure funding from federal, state and private sources to facilitate acquisitions of development rights on agricultural land.
 Prior to entering any contract proceedings, landowners are always advised to obtain legal consultation as well as advice from a certified public accountant.

 If your property is in a coastal county, please contact our office and we will go through the application process with you.
-Although applications are always accepted, they are reviewed during a 60 day period prior to a Council meeting.
+Although applications are always accepted, they are reviewed prior to a Council meeting.
 Those dates will be posted in this space.